AdoptOpenJDK/jdk9-jigsaw/session-1-jigsaw-intro/09_Automodules/README.md

     $ cat src/com.greetings/main/java/com/greetings/Main.java
     $ cat src/com.greetings/main/java/com/greetings/Greet.java
     $ cat src/com.greetings/test/java/com/greetings/GreetTest.java

+As you can see in the `module-info.java`, we have added a dependency to JUnit using the module name retrieved with the above commands.
+Hamcrest is a transitive dependency and as such does not have to be added separately.
+Also, since JUnit will have to access our classes to run tests, we export `com.greetings` to the JUnit module.

 **Note:** in case one of the below `.sh` script fails due to the `tree` command, please take a look at [Download and install the `tree` and `wget` command](../../README.md) section in the README.md file and apply the appropriate solution.

+You can see the dependency information by running the command:

+    $ ./deps.sh

 Try to compile the modules using the below command: